getsentry/sentry-docs/src/collections/_documentation/workflow/notifications/alerts.md

 If you have set any specific project alert to default, that means you've configured the notification to the Default Project Alert, which is a switch you can toggle on or off.
 This toggle switch controls all project alerts set to default.

-You can find the Default Project Alerts switch in User Settings > Account > Notifications > Fine tune alerts by project.
+You can find the Default Project Alerts switch in **User Settings > Account > Notifications > Fine tune alerts by project**.

 [{% asset notifications/default_project_alerts.png alt="Toggle for turning defaul project alerts on and off." %}]({% asset notifications/default_project_alerts.png @path %})